Student Loan Interest

 The impact of student loan interest on the total cost of borrowing can be substantial.
 For example, a borrower who takes out a $10,000 student loan with a 6% interest rate and a 10-year repayment term will end up paying a total of $16,425.
 This includes $6,425 in interest, which is more than half of the original loan amount.

-See also Student Loan News
+See also Student Loan Consolidation

 Student Loan Interest Deduction